bnosac/golgotha/README.md

 ## Installation

-- For installing the development version of this package: `remotes::install_github("bnosac/golgotha", build_opts = "--no-multiarch")`
+- For installing the development version of this package:
+    - Execute in R: `devtools::install_github("bnosac/golgotha", INSTALL_opts = "--no-multiarch")`
     - Look to the documentation of the functions: `help(package = "golgotha")`

 ## Example